 The Company's risk management is carried out by the treasury department under policies approved by the Board of Directors.
-The board provides written principles for overall risk management as well as policies covering specific areas such as interest rate risk, credit risk and investment of excess liquidity.
+The board provides written principles for overall risk management as well as policies covering a section areas such as innerest rate rate.

-A) Credit Risk:
+(A) Credit risk:

 Credit risk is the risk that the counterparty will not meet its obligation under a financial instrument or customer contract, leading to financial loss.
-The credit risk arises principally from operating activities (primarily trade receivables) and from financing activities, including deposits with banks and other financial instruments.

-(i) Credit risk management

-Credit risk is managed at the company level.
-The Company has only one customer i.e., MN Science and technology park private limited which is the subsidiary of the Company.
+The credit risk arises principally from operating activities (primarily tradersemivables) and from financing activities. (i) Credit risk management Credit risk is managed at the company level.
+The Company has low or no credit risk associated to its customers.
 Hence the credit risk is considered at low credit risk category.

-(ii) Provision for expected credit losses

-The company provides for expected credit loss based on the following:
+(ii) Provision for expected credit losses The company provides for expected credit loss based on the following:

-17. Basis for recogniti Basis for recognition of expected credit Cafegory Decomingion of optanomy loss provision Describing of category Loans and deposits I rade receivables Assets where there is low risk of default and where the counter party has sufficient 12-month High quality assets, low credit risk capacity to meet the obligations and where there has been low frequency of defaults in the expected credit expected credit Lite time expected credit past. losses losses Assets are written off when there is no reasonable expectation of recovery, such as a debt or declaring bankruptcy or failing to engage in are payment plan with the Company.
-The company categorises a loan or receivable for write off when a debtor fails to make Doubtful assets, credit impaired contractual payments greater than 180 days past due.
-Where loans or receivables have Asset is written off been written off, the Company continues to engage in enforcement activity to attempt to recover the receivable due.
-Where recoveries are made, these are recognised in profit or loss.
+Basis for recognition of expected credit loss provision Loans and Trade receivables expected Life t COSTO) times Posso are written of I when there is no reasonable expectation of recovery, such as a debt or declaring bank upon or engage in are parment plan with the Company.
+The company categoriess a loan due or veried off when a debtor fails to make contractual payments greater than 180 days past due.
+Where loans or receivables have been written off, the Company continues to engage in enforcement activity to alternpt to recover the receivable due.
+Where recoveries are made, these are recognised in ignition of the state of the st Category High quality assets, low credit risk Assets where there is lo Appendix and a second Analysis assets, credit impaired bankrupicy or failing to or receivable for write on the world of the construction of the cons